meredithcook/meredithcook.github.io/_posts/2024-02-13-glimpses-of-grace.md

 for his mercies never end.
 They are new every morning;
 great is your faithfulness!

+## Ultimate Joy

+Indeed, evidences of God's grace fill our days.
+But, lest we look too low to find our joy, we must remember that these evidences of grace ultimately point us to Grace Himself.
+When we allow these small moments of grace—whether in times of plenty or in times of trial—to cause us to fix our eyes on the "author and perfector of our faith" (Hebrews 12:2), then we can say with Paul:

+>Whatever gain I had, I counted as loss for the sake of Christ.
+Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
+(Philippians 3:7–8)

+Yes, God provides for our daily needs.
+But more than that, God has given us the ultimate gift in Christ.
+His provision is rooted in the gospel.
+At the end of the day (as a former pastor of mine used to say), our biggest problem has been solved and our biggest need has been met.
+Through Christ's death and resurrection, we are no longer separated from God.
+The gospel has saved us.
+This is His ultimate provision—the promise of eternal life and the confident hope that He will fulfill that promise upon Christ's return.
+That hope is the umbrella under which we go about our days.

 <sub>Photo by <a href="https://unsplash.com/@christellehayek?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Christelle Hayek</a> on <a href="https://unsplash.com/photos/man-in-blue-and-green-jacket-graffiti-LxByk_9cYZg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></sub>